khred/IDSM-Tutorial-Group-5/ISDM Project.md

 4. For outbound calls the system needs to extrapolate information from an external database to create a Profiler Tool and then match them with appropriate relationship managers based on their RM Profiles.
 5. Score customers who are more likely to call back on a scale of 1-10 based on factors such as if they repeat the call and match them to appropriate relationship managers
 6. Have an Interactive Voice Response to gather information from the customers when they call to build their customer profile
-7. Have another interactive voice response during periods of high calls that asks more in-depth questions to reduce perceived wait times for the customer and build a more comprehensive customer profile.
+7. Have another interactive voice response that asks in-depth questions to reduce perceived wait times for the customer and build a more comprehensive customer profile.
 8. Overall speed up the calling process to reduce lost sales due to long wait times